aitji/QoL-BP/README.md

   <img src=".github/img/offhand.png" alt="Offhand swap and torch placement banner" width="1080">
 </p>

 Allows players to double-sneak to swap items between their mainhand and offhand.
-Additionally, torches and other light sources held in the offhand can be placed directly without switching slots.
+Additionally, torches and other light sources held in the offhand can be placed directly without switching slots. **All seed types** can now be planted directly from the offhand.

 **How It Works:**

 - Double sneak within a configurable time window to swap mainhand ↔ offhand.
 - The sneak window gap is independently configurable for **Mobile**, **Console**, and **Windows**.
 - Torches placed from the offhand correctly consume the offhand item stack.
+- Seeds held in the offhand can be planted directly this also integrates with the Harvest module for auto-replanting priority.

 > [!NOTE]
 > Enchantments and item color cannot be transferred between hands due to API limitations that do not allow editing the offhand cleanly.